OnTheDEX/xrpledger-token-data-api/README.md

 `spec.fx` | String | The passed `fx` parameter
 `spec.tf` | String | The passed `tf` parameter
+`data` | Object | The main returned data object `data.marker` | String | The response includes a marker field when more data of the type requested in the original call exists.
+To retrieve the next block of data, call this path again with the `marker` field populated with this value.
+If no `marker` property is returned, there is no more data to retrieve.
+See `marker` parameter above.
-`data` | Object | The main returned data object `data.ohlc[]` | Array | List of OHLC price bar data in ascending time order `data.ohlc[].t` | Integer or ISO Timestamp | UNIX Timestamp (default when `tf` not set) or ISO Timestamp (if `tf`=`ISO`) in GMT of the opening time of the price bar
+`data.ohlc[]` | Array | List of OHLC price bar data in ascending time order `data.ohlc[].t` | Integer or ISO Timestamp | UNIX Timestamp (default when `tf` not set) or ISO Timestamp (if `tf`=`ISO`) in GMT of the opening time of the price bar
 `data.ohlc[].o` | Float | Opening trading price of the time bar.
 If `cf` was set to `yes`, this property contains the closing price of the previous bar, and is distinct from the original pairing `o` price of this bar.
 It permits the representation of this time bar opening at the same price the previous bar closed at, effectively ensuring there are no price 'gaps' in data bar-to-bar due to illiquid price jumps.